 Due to the decreasing quality of a woman’s eggs, egg-donor IVF, rather than standard IVF, is usually recommended by the clinic for women aged 42 or over.
 Some women by this stage, or earlier, may not produce eggs at all – making egg donation a strong contender.
 However, every patient is different and the clinic will base its advice on your completed medical questionnaire.

 Yes.
 Under Czech law, egg (and sperm) donors remain anonymous.
 In the UK, donor-conceived children have the legal right to trace their natural parents when they turn 18.
 This may be one reason why waiting lists for donors remain so long in the UK.
-Anonymity, together with the steady supply of young and healthy donors in the Brno area, means waiting lists for donors are very short – a key reason to consider egg-donor IVF
+Anonymity, together with the steady supply of young and healthy donors in the Brno area, means waiting lists for donors are very short – a key reason to consider egg-donor IVF in the Czech Republic.

 Donors are rigorously tested.
 They undergo clinical, genetic, psychological and sexual-health examinations, as required by Czech and EU law.
 IVF in Europe is stringently regulated.

 Most donors are aged between 18 and 30, ensuring optimal egg quality.